Spotlighting the CBC Gem series How to Fail as a Popstar

 As a final message for readers, Pavone says their older sister forgot how Pavone warned their family about a make-out and a (semi) nude scene.
 “Not only did she accidentally have to rewatch the make-out scene like five times because her Wi-Fi wasn’t working, she also screamed and fell off her couch when the nude scene came on,” amuses Pavone.

-You can stream How to Fail as a Popstar on CBC Gem and you can follow Pavone on their Instagram
+You can stream How to Fail as a Popstar on CBC Gem and you can follow Pavone on their Instagram.

-Arts & Entertainment Editor (Volume 50); Staff Writer (Volume 49) — Hannah is in her final year double majoring in Communications, Culture, Information and Technology (CCIT) and Professional Writing and Communications (PWC).
-In her spare time, Hannah runs her sticker shop The Aesthetics Studio and listens to podcasts while drawing.
-Hannah’s previous publications include PWC’s official journal of creative non-fiction in Mindwaves Vol. 15 and research in Compass Vol. 9 and 10.
+Editor-in-Chief (Volume 51); Arts & Entertainment Editor (Volume 50) — Hannah recently completed her HBA in Communications, Culture, Information & Technology and Professional Writing & Communications with High Distinction.
+Hannah served as the Arts & Entertainment Editor for Vol. 50 and her previous publications include PWC’s official journal of creative non-fiction in Mindwaves Vol. 15 and research in Compass Vol. 9 and 10.
 She also served as an Associate Editor for Compass Vol. 9 and Vol. 10.
-Hannah was a Staff Writer for The Medium Vol. 49 and 50 before becoming the A&E Editor.
+In her spare time, Hannah runs her sticker shop The Aesthetics Studio and does freelance writing.
 You can connect with Hannah on LinkedIn.